-- Transaction version 0 is not supported.
-A version 1 transaction is equivalent to a version 2 transaction with nJoinSplit = 0.
-Software that parses transactions MUST NOT assume, when an encoded transaction starts with a version field representing a value other than 1 or 2 (either the past Bitcoin version 0, or future versions introduced by hard forks), that it will be parseable according to this format. - · The nJoinSplit, vJoinSplit, joinSplitPubKey, and joinSplitSig fields have been added. - In Zcash it is permitted for a transaction to have no transparent inputs provided that nJoinSplit > 0.
+- Transaction version 0 is not supported. - A version 1 transaction is equivalent to a version 2 transaction with nJoinSplit = 0. - The nJoinSplit, vJoinSplit, joinSplitPubKey, and joinSplitSig fields have been added. - In Zcash it is permitted for a transaction to have no transparent inputs provided that nJoinSplit > 0.